 Figure 2.
 A fragment of Zeidler's herbarium scanned with MacroXRF.
-The mapping shows strong signals from arsenic (bottom left) and lead (bottom right) in the same area.
-The pesticide area doesn't match to the shape of the specimen.
+The mapping shows strong signals from arsenic (bottom left) and lead (bottom left) right) in the same area.
+The pesticide area doesn't match to the shape of the a finished form and the order of specimens cannot be changed.
+The specimens are put often in a not intuitive order, so that may be not useful for the scientists.
+Nevertheless they usually still comprise a lot of historical information.

 Figure 3.
 Two 18th century herbaria during GC SPME analysis.
-The needles with the sorbent are injected in the objects wrapped in aluminum foil to concentrate the volatile organic compounds.
+The needles with the sorbent are injected in the objects wrap concentrate the volatile organic compounds.

 Figure 4.
 Specimen during microfading test.
-The diameter of the spot is 0.6mm.
+The diameter of the spot is